microsoft/FluidFramework/.changeset/plain-mails-tan.md

 The ContainerRuntime class is now deprecated

-The class `ContainerRuntime` is deprecated and will not longer be exported started in version 2.20.0.
+The class `ContainerRuntime` is deprecated and will no longer be exported starting in version 2.20.0.
 Additionally, function signatures on `BaseContainerRuntimeFactory` have been updated from using the type `ContainerRuntime` to using `IContainerRuntime`.

 There are two possible migration paths to stop using `ContainerRuntime`: